Memory & Threading¶

 {

-Task<Thread> CreateAsync(string? workflowName = null, CancellationToken ct = default);
+Task<Thread> CreateAsync(Thread thread, CancellationToken ct = default);

 Task<Thread?> GetAsync(string threadId, CancellationToken ct = default);

-Task UpdateAsync(Thread thread, CancellationToken ct = default);
+Task<Thread> UpdateAsync(Thread thread, CancellationToken ct = default);

 Task<IReadOnlyList<Thread>> ListAsync(ThreadFilter? filter = null, CancellationToken ct = default);